Attendees can be moderators, presenters, participants, and captioners in a session.

 Blackboard gives you administrator and manager accounts when you are set up.
 There is only one manager account.
 You can't create any more.
 A manager account has the highest level of permission and can create administrator and supervisor accounts.

 - Administrators: May view Session Attendance reports for individual sessions.
 Administrators can create supervisors, create new sessions, and invite people to them.

 You can have more than one administrator account.
 For example, you may want an administrator to manage users and sessions by department.
-Administrator accounts can only be managed by managers.
+Only managers can manage administrator accounts.

 Supervisor accounts require an administrator to manage them.
 If you are a manager, assign an existing administrator to all supervisor accounts you create.
 If you are an administrator, you are automatically assigned as the administrator for all supervisor accounts you create.